YSU fixture gets new name

-YOUNGSTOWN, Ohio (WKBN) – A fixture on YSU’s campus is finally getting a name.
+YOUNGSTOWN, Ohio (WKBN) – A fixture on Youngstown State University’s campus is finally getting a name.

 The fountain just outside of Kilcawley Center is now named after Daniel H. Becker.
 He’s chief executive of Becker Funeral Homes.